Battle of Camp Allegheny History and Overview

 On June 15, 1861, the Confederate government placed Brigadier General Robert Selden Garnett in charge of the forces opposing McClellan in western Virginia.
 Garnett deployed his troops at two key passes through the mountains at Laurel Hill and Rich Mountain.

-In early July, McClellan feigned an attack against the Rebels at Laurel Mountain, while deploying the bulk of his forces against the Confederates at Camp Garnett at Rich Mountain.
+In early July, McClellan feigned an attack against the Confederates at Laurel Mountain, while deploying the bulk of his forces against the Confederates at Camp Garnett at Rich Mountain.
 On the night of July 10, McClellan sent 2,000 men commanded by Brigadier General William Rosecrans on a flanking march over the mountain.
-The next day, Rosecrans defeated a small Rebel force near the crest of the mountain at the Battle of Rich Mountain and then prepared to attack the Confederate rear on July 12.
+The next day, Rosecrans defeated a small Confederate force near the crest of the mountain at the Battle of Rich Mountain and then prepared to attack the Confederate rear on July 12.

 With Rosecrans at his rear, the commander at Camp Garnett, Lieutenant Colonel John Pegram, ordered an evacuation during the night.
-Roughly one-half of the retreating Rebels made it to nearby Beverly, but pursuing Federals captured Pegram and the others on July 13.
+Roughly one-half of the retreating Confederates made it to nearby Beverly, but pursuing Federals captured Pegram and the others on July 13.

 Upon hearing of Pegram’s retreat, Garnett abandoned his position at Laurel Hill.
 As his troops retreated south, Union soldiers mortally wounded Garnett on July 13, while directing his rearguard Garnett’s death made him the first general officer to die in the Civil War.
-Following Garnett’s death, Confederate President Jefferson Davis transferred General Robert E. Lee to western Virginia to coordinate Rebel activities in the region.
+Following Garnett’s death, Confederate President Jefferson Davis transferred General Robert E. Lee to western Virginia to coordinate Confederate activities in the region.

 Changes in Leadership

-Following Garnett’s death, Confederate officials transferred General Robert E. Lee to western Virginia to coordinate Rebel forces in the region.
+Following Garnett’s death, Confederate officials transferred General Robert E. Lee to western Virginia to coordinate Confederate forces in the region.
 Lee would later emerge as one of the South’s greatest generals, but even he could not salvage the Confederate situation in western Virginia.

 On the Union side, President Abraham Lincoln summoned McClellan to the White House and offered him command of the Military Division of the Potomac.
 Following McClellan’s departure, Brigadier General William S. Rosecrans assumed control of McClellan’s forces operating in western Virginia.
 Union officials placed Brigadier General Joseph J. Reynolds in direct command of the federal force in Tygart Valley.